vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - [**Ecocyc**](https://vdclab-wiki.herokuapp.com/en/databases/organism_specific/EcoCyc)
 - [**Mapping RNAseq data to E. coli browser**](https://www.nichd.nih.gov/research/atNICHD/Investigators/storz/data-protocols/browsers#TSS)

->Tools for promoter identification were not very efficient {.is-info}
+>Tools for promoter identification were are not vaey efficient but we might see improvements in the future as [Machine learning]( gets in incorporated in web-tool
+{.is-info}

 In Bacteria